 Rules & Regulations

-Effective and efficient Disaster Management is of vital importance to Khyber Pakhtunkhwa, one of the most disaster-prone areas in this region.
-Natural and man-made disasters including earthquakes, floods, droughts, landslides, fires, industrial accidents, displacements and complex humanitarian emergencies, have caused great misery and suffering in our province in recent years.
+Our mission is to provide effective and efficient relief and rehabilitation services to the people of Khyber Pakhtunkhwa during times of natural and man-made disasters.
+We recognize that Khyber Pakhtunkhwa is one of the most disaster-prone areas in this region, and that natural and man-made disasters including earthquakes, floods, droughts, landslides, fires, industrial accidents, displacements, and complex humanitarian emergencies have caused great misery and suffering in our province in recent years.
 Climate change and shifts in monsoon patterns are posing new challenges for our province causing damage in areas not previously affected.
 The indications are that extreme events will occur with greater frequency and intensity in the future and we must be prepared for all eventualities.

-These initiatives have my full support and the provincial government is fully committed to realizing our vision of a Disaster Resilient Khyber Pakhtunkhwa.
-We welcome and appreciate the valuable support of our many stakeholders and partners who have stood with us in the many challenging times we have faced, and in moving forward.
+I wholeheartedly endorse these initiatives and the provincial caretaker government is unwaveringly dedicated to achieving our objective of establishing a Disaster Resilient Khyber Pakhtunkhwa.
+We extend a warm welcome and express our gratitude for the invaluable support of our stakeholders and partners who have steadfastly supported us during all difficult and challenging circumstances.

 The Relief Rehabilitation and Settlement Department (RRSD) is mandated to formulate Policies, Strategies and Guidelines for Relief, Rehabilitation and Emergency activities in the Province.
 Provincial Disaster Management Authority (PDMA), Rescue 1122 and Directorate of Civil Defence serve as implementation agencies of RRSD to effect these instruments.